 One of the biggest helps I have found in making any type of deviled egg is using an egg cooker instead of cooking eggs in a kettle.
 They turn out consistently better when you use an egg cooker.
 You can take a look at the one I own below.
 This is one piece of kitchen equipment that is worth the investment and shelf space.

-One of the things I like best about using an egg cooker is being able to peel the eggs while they are still warm.
+However, one of the things I like best about using an egg cooker is being able to peel the eggs while they are still warm.
 Often, when I have made hard cooked eggs I have had to refrigerate them for a few hours before they would peel well.
 Now I can cook the eggs in my egg cooker and peel them about 15 minutes after they are done.
 It is a great time saver and I find the shells peel much better.

 Classic Deviled Egg Recipe

-- 1 dozen hard cooked eggs, chilled
+- 12 hard cooked eggs chilled

 - 2 teaspoons brown mustard